 - DSL

 - Deputy DSL(s)

-- Designated Teacher for Children in Care

 - Principal

 - Chair of the local board and Trustee with safeguarding responsibility Details of how to make a referral to the local authority are linked in Section 11.

 7. Safeguarding concerns about another adult in the school